 - Whenever possible, ensure your swag is completely dry for storage

-- Use recommended canvas reproofing products to extend the lifetime of your swag
+- Use recommended canvas reproofing products to extend the life of your swag

 - Keep zips running smoothly by using a toothbrush to remove grit

 - Don't store canvas where humidity and moisture can cause damage

 - Fabric appreciates a little room to breathe while in storage.

 - Airing your swag out occasionally (or using it more often) will extend its life

 FIND THE RIGHT SWAGS & SWAG ACCESSORIES AT ANACONDA

 Camping swags and accessories are Anaconda specialties, and our huge swag range has something to suit just about any camping style.
 If you're not sure which swag is best for you, check out our swag buying guide or our article on how to choose a swag, for all the info you need.
 Also make sure you have everything you need for your next outdoor adventure by exploring our entire camping and hiking range.

 Shop our entire range of swags for sale in Australia online or visit us in-store today.